mansamusah254/wildlife-tracker/README.md

 Mansa-Musah

 ## Description
-This is an application to track wildlife in Douglas fir forest for a case study on whether the forest authority should allow deforestation or not.
+This is an application to track wildlife in forest for a case study on whether the forest authority should allow deforestation or not.
 This application allows rangers to track wildlife sightings in the area.
 ## Prerequisites

 - Basic Git knowledge, including an installed version of Git.